 Startup is an entity that develops a business model based on some innovation and makes it scalable for achieving commercial success.
-According to Department of Industrial Policy and Promotion (DIPP), under the Union Ministry for Commerce and Industry, an entity shall be considered as a start-up up to a period of seven years from the date of incorporation/ registration, if it is incorporated as a private limited company (as defined in the Companies Act, 2013) or registered as a partnership firm (registered under Section 59 of the Partnership Act, 1932) or a limited liability partnership (under the Limited Liability Partnership Act, 2008) in India.
-In the case of start-ups in the biotechnology sector, the period shall be up to 10 years from the date of its incorporation/ registration.
-The turnover of the entity shall not exceed Rs.25 Crore.
-The entity should be working towards innovation, development or improvement of products or processes or services, or if it is a scalable business model with a high potential of employment generation or wealth creation.
-However, an entity formed by splitting up or reconstruction of an existing business shall not be considered a ‘start-up’.
+According to Department for Promotion of Industry and Internal Trade (DPIIT), under the Union Ministry for Commerce and Industry, an entity shall be considered as a Startup upto a period of ten years from the date of incorporation/ registration, if it is incorporated as a private limited company (as defined in the Companies Act, 2013) or registered as a partnership firm (registered under section 59 of the Partnership Act, 1932) or a limited liability partnership (under the Limited Liability Partnership Act, 2008) in India.
+The turnover of the entity for any of the financial years since incorporation/ registration should not exceed one hundred crore rupees.The entity should be working towards innovation, development or improvement of products or processes or services, or if it is a scalable business model with a high potential of employment generation or wealth creation.
+However an entity formed by splitting up or reconstruction of an existing business shall not be considered a ‘Startup’.
 For the iStart initiative, the startup selection is sector agnostic and are focused on providing innovative solutions in social and clean-tech, mobile and information technology, Internet of Things, ‘IT for X’ in areas of garment and crafts, mining and SME manufacturing and services, and disruptive ideas/technologies in any sector.